-The Compensation Committee introduced performance-vesting equity awards to our annual equity compensation program.
-The performance-vesting awards, or PRSUs, were delivered to each of our continuing named executive officers in January 2017, in the form of restricted stock units that vest only if we achieve specified corporate goals relating to the clinical development of oral brincidofovir and intravenous brincidofovir.
+The Compensation Committee also approved performance-based RSUs (PRSUs) that vest over a four-year period subject to achievement of certain predetermined goals to occur in 2017 and 2018.
+The PRSUs vest only if we achieve specified corporate goals relating to the clinical development of oral BCV and IV BCV.
 We consider these goals challenging and important to the success of our business.
-One-third of the PRSUs vest upon our achievement of the oral brincidofovir goal on or before December 31, 2017.
-Two-thirds of the PRSUs become eligible to vest upon our achievement of the intravenous brincidofovir goal on or before December 31, 2018, in which case the PRSUs will vest in three equal tranches on January 24, 2019, January 24, 2020 and January 24, 2021, thus requiring both the performance goal and continued service over a four year period to earn the full award.
+One-quarter of the PRSUs were to vest upon our achievement of an oral BCV goal related to AdAPT patient enrollment metrics on or before December 31, 2017.
+Three-quarters of the PRSUs become eligible to vest upon our achievement of an IV BCV goal on or before December 31, 2018 related to timing of clinical trial initiation, in which case the PRSUs will vest in three equal tranches on January 24, 2019, January 24, 2020 and January 24, 2021, thus requiring both the performance goal and continued service over a four year period to earn the full award.
+At the December 31, 2017 measurement date, the oral BCV goal was not achieved and one-quarter of the award was forfeited.